build-on-aws/content/tutorials/deploy-webapp-eb-cdk/index.md

 ---
-title: Deploy Web Application with AWS Elastic Beanstalk and AWS CDK Pipelines
+title: "Deploy Your Web Application with AWS Elastic Beanstalk and AWS CDK Pipelines"
-description: A walk-through of deploying web application using AWS Elastic Beanstalk and AWS CDK Pipelines to streamline your application development process with best practices like versioning, change tracking, code review, testing, and rollbacks.
+description: "A walk-through of deploying a web application using AWS Elastic Beanstalk and AWS CDK Pipelines to streamline the development process with best practices like versioning, change tracking, code review, testing, and rollbacks.
 tags:
   - aws
   - devops
-  - ci-cd
+  - cicd
   - infrastructure-as-code
 authorGithubAlias: gaonkarr
 authorName: Rohini Gaonkar
-date: 2023-04-05
+date: 2023-04-07
 ---
-We as developers want to deploy our web applications in the fastest way possible without having to manage the underlying infrastructure.
-The cherry on top would be packaging both the application and infrastructure as code and running it through a Continuous integration and continuous delivery(CI/CD) pipeline.
+We as developers want to deploy our web applications in the fastest way possible - without having to manage the underlying infrastructure.
+The cherry on top would be packaging both the application and infrastructure as code and running it through a continuous integration and continuous delivery (CI/CD) pipeline.
 That way, we could apply the same best practices of versioning, tracking changes, reviewing code, performing tests, and allowing rollbacks.

 We actually can achieve this - by using **AWS Elastic Beanstalk**, an easy-to-use service for deploying and scaling web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as Apache, Nginx, Passenger, and IIS.
 We simply upload our code in a single ZIP file or a WAR file and Elastic Beanstalk automatically handles the deployment - from capacity provisioning, load balancing, auto-scaling, to application health monitoring.
 At the same time, we retain full control over the AWS resources powering our application and can access the underlying resources at any time.

 In addition to that, we can also build the AWS Elastic Beanstalk resources using code!

 The **[AWS Cloud Development Kit (AWS CDK)](https://docs.aws.amazon.com/cdk/api/v2/?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq)** is an open-source software development framework to define cloud infrastructure in familiar programming languages and provision it through AWS CloudFormation.
 It consists of three major components: a **core framework** for modeling reusable infrastructure components, a **CLI** to interact with it, and a **[Construct Library](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-construct-library.html?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq)**, that has abstracted high-level components of AWS resources.

 **CDK Pipelines** is a high-level construct library that makes it easy to set up a continuous deployment pipeline for CDK applications, powered by AWS CodePipeline.

 In this guide, we will learn how to:
-- create a simple non-containerized Node.js web application, and
+- Create a simple non-containerized Node.js web application
-- then we will use AWS CDK to:
+- Use AWS CDK to:
     - package the web application source code
     - create the deployment infrastructure (using AWS Elastic Beanstalk resources), and
     - create the CI/CD pipeline (using AWS CDK Pipelines).